matthewleach/enki-web/web/html-entities/non-breaking-space.md

 **Prevent Table Cell Collapse with Non-Breaking Space**

-If you have a table with an empty cell within your web page, you should insert the non-breaking space HTML coding in the empty cell to prevent the cell from collapsing.
+If you have a table with an empty cell within your web page, you should insert the non-breaking space HTML coding in the empty cell to prevent the cell from collapsing in older browsers.
+Adding may not be necessary in modern browsers, but adding `&nbsp;` into the cell can help developers know the cell is empty on purpose and it's content wasn't deleted by accident.

 ```
 <table>